kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 How is inflation captured by liquid markets, such as Meta's auction platform?

+### RQ14: Tacit Knowledge
+How do we systematically measure tacit knowledge?
+Is it related to how efficient a team or company is at getting someone new to get up to speed?
+If a consulting company like BCG is recommending cutting labor for cost savings, how should they measure how concentrated certain knowledge is about the company and the price for recouping that knowledge?

+# Political Science Questions

-### RQ14: Political deescalation
+### RQ1: Political deescalation
 We know that tit-for-tat can cause political escalation, as discussed extensively by Axelrod and Schelling.
 What are mechanisms or requirements that can deescalate political tension?
 Do both players need to have a vested interest in accepting sunk costs in favor of future peace?

-### RQ15: Tacit Knowledge
-How do we systematically measure tacit knowledge?
-Is it related to how efficient a team or company is at getting someone new to get up to speed?
-If a consulting company like BCG is recommending cutting labor for cost savings, how should they measure how concentrated certain knowledge is about the company and the price for recouping that knowledge?
+### RQ2: Case Study in the ethical foundations of societal impacts
+In consumer marketing, there's a positive relationship between advertising exposure and purchasing behavior, dampened by personal consumption susceptibility factors.
+We can conceivably find data to support that increased advertising exposure causes increased debt load **(TODO: Source)**.
+Minimum ethical considerations of Freedom of Choice are justified, notably in:
+* (1) option to be exposed to advertising is available to the consumer, since they are going out in public or choosing to activate a device with ads;
+* (2) advertisers paying a platform to place their advert is legal and fair;
+* (3) consumers have the freedom of choice for purchasing advertised products and services or not.
+Despite these ethical microfoundations being justified, increased advertising is (reasonably) causing increased consumer debt load, which affects households' long-term outcomes.
+The RQ is whether it is ethical to prohibit over-saturation of advertising in public, where the saturation limit is the empirical optimal amount of advertising relative to advert costs and consumer acquisition.
+If so, how is this regulation justified?
+Note that this case study is similar to BNPL.

 # Other